akshaydodwadmath/TaskGeneration/README.md

 # Towards Synthesizing Qualitative and Diverse Programs for Block-Based Visual Programming

-This repository contains the code used for the project [Towards Synthesizing Qualitative and Diverse Programs for Block-Based Visual Programming].
+This repository contains the code used for the project Towards Synthesizing Qualitative and Diverse Programs for Block-Based Visual Programming.

 ## Requirements
-We recommend installing this code into a virtual environment.
+I recommend installing this code into a virtual environment.
 In order to run the code, you first need to install pytorch, following the instructions from [the pytorch website](http://pytorch.org/).
 Once this is done, you can install this package and its dependencies by running: